letchepare/vuejs-datetimepicker/README.md

 </script>
 ```

-Months and days props are optionnals, their main purpose is to let you handle any wanted translation
+ and days props are optionnals, their main purpose is to let you handle any wanted translation

 ### List of accepted formats